💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 The cryptocurrency venture, called Art From The Heart, is a partnership between high school friends Jay Ortiz, 29, and Darnell Schoolfield, 30.

 Like the rise of NFTs, which have taken the art world by storm, the gallery’s launch at 2623 W. Girard Ave. moved fast.
-The duo signed a lease for the former yoga studio in mid-May, had a few talks with sculptor Zevi G, and turned around an exhibit in less than three weeks.
+The duo entered into an agreement to set up in a former yoga studio in mid-May, had a few talks with sculptor Zevi G, and turned around an exhibit in less than three weeks.

 On Wednesday, the 1,200-square-foot space held several large Zevi G sculptures as well as six screens to display digital art.
 Guests could also play a Pokemon Go-style augmented reality art scavenger hunt as they looked around.